 January 13, 2022

 The Hispanic Association of Colleges and Universities has partnered with the National Hispanic Medical Association to offer The Hispanic Leadership Development Fellowship Program, as part of a grant from the Office of Minority Health, U.S. Department of Health and Human Services.
-Application deadline is Feb.
-26, 2022, and selected fellows will be notified by March 11, 2022.
+Extended application deadline is April 15, 2022.

 Ten fellows will be chosen to work on-site at the HHS and gain valuable experience, with at least two rotations at different agencies within HHS.
 Fellows will work one on one with a senior-level staff mentor and will receive experience in federal-level work underserved communities at the national level.